-How To Reset DNS Settings in Windows 10
+How To Reset DNS Settings in Windows 11 or Windows 10

 1. Search ncpa.cpl in windows 10 search box